 - Tooth appearing longer than normal.

 The key to preventing recession is to treat early signs of gum disease.
 Keeping gums healthy will prevent infections from destroying the gums and exposing root surfaces.
 Using a soft-bristled toothbrush and light pressure to avoid trauma to the gums and to eliminate recession is also another preventive measure.
-Giving up tobacco is imperative because tobacco use causes direct tissue irritation and can exacerbate gum recession.
-The wearing of a nightguard will help with grinding, which can reduce the risks of tooth recession as well.
-Following proper oral care and having twice-per-year dental hygiene visits can also assure that gum disease will not lead to recession.
-Limit sugar and acidic foods, which can allow bacteria to thrive, cause tooth recession to progress and cause sensitivity and root decay.
+Giving up tobacco products, and speaking to your dentist about wearing a nightguard for grinding/clenching may also help.